Corded suction

 Common cautions

 Weight 16%.
-This axis evaluates Daily Friction with criteria specific to the category and buyer route.
+This axis evaluates Daily friction with criteria specific to the category and buyer route.

 Technical measures